chocolate42/qoipond/README.md

 MIT licensed library for C/C++

-⚠️ This should be in a functional state, but it's very much an alpha WIP.
+⚠️ This should be in a functional state, but it's still an alpha WIP.

 See [QOI](https://github.com/phoboslab/qoi) for the original format